x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/plan-and-deploy.md

 You have the following options for Exchange 2016 Setup:

-- **Exchange Setup wizard**: Running Setup.exe without any command-line switches provides an interactive experience where you're guided by the Exchange 2016 Setup wizard.
+- **Exchange Setup wizard**: Running Setup.exe without any command line switches provides an interactive experience where you're guided by the Exchange 2016 Setup wizard.

-- **Exchange Unattended Setup**: Running Setup.exe with command-line switches enables you to install Exchange from an interactive command line or through a script.
+- **Exchange Unattended Setup**: Running Setup.exe with command line switches enables you to install Exchange from an interactive command line or through a script.

 ### Modes of Exchange Setup